 How to prepare it:

-We mix the evaporated milk and the coconut so we get a playdoh-like texture.
+We mix the condensed milk and the coconut so we get a playdoh-like texture.
 (Well, we did not unfortunately.
 We need to make it again to experiment with the proportions)

 |We’ve learnt a new expression: evaporated milk|